Jehoram in the Bible

 Verse ConceptsTreacheryThose Who Deceived

-And Jehu drew a bow with his full strength, and smote Jehoram between his arms, and the arrow went out at his heart, and he sunk down in his chariot.
+And Jehu took his bow in his hand, and smote Jehoram between his arms, and the arrow went out through his heart; and he sank down in his chariot.

 Verse ConceptsBow And Arrows, Uses OfArrows, Described AsHeart, HumanArchers, Men Shot ByKilling KingsOther References To The Heart

-And in the eleventh year of Jehoram the son of Ahab, Ahaziah began to reign over Judah.
+Ahaziah reigned over Judah in the eleventh year of Jehoram son of Ahab.

 Verse ConceptsBedroomsPrincesSistersStealingKept Alive By MenNamed SistersPrivate Rooms